 In the second year, students will acquire a deeper understanding of accounting, financial markets, risk management, valuation and capital markets.
 You develop the ability to prepare financial statements according to international accounting standards, analyse financial information for performance measurement and valuation purposes and apply financial tools to value assets trading in financial markets.
 You will also gain exposure to more complex topics such as financial econometrics, assurance, taxation, risk analysis and modelling.

 The final year sees you tackling more advanced topics in both accounting and finance, including audit and assurance, taxation, financial management and corporate finance.
-As part of the BSc in Accounting and Finance course, you are required to undertake a final year project on a topic relevant to your studies.
+As part of the degree, you are required to undertake a final year project on a topic relevant to your studies.